 This thesis analyses e-commerce adoption by businesses in China from organisational, inter-organisational and external perspectives, taking into consideration the impact of regional differences within the nation.
 A comprehensive theoretical framework was created from both the Information System and Marketing literature.

-ignored in existing literature.
+This thesis confirmed the effectiveness of both organisational and technological factors on B2B e-commerce adoption in developing economies, extending previous knowledge from IS literature.
+This study also revealed the importance of the inter-organisational interaction atmosphere on adoption preferences, which was ignored in existing literature.
 It is further found in this thesis that regional differences strongly influenced adoption, resulting in three completely different regional adoption patterns.

 Implications are drawn for both academics and practitioners who wish to study B2B e-commerce adoption in specific geographical regions.